stevewedig/value-objects-in-python/README.md

 [Vladimir Keleshev](https://github.com/halst) has an alternative Python library for [value objects](https://github.com/halst/value) that makes some slightly different design decisions.
 My library is a combination of techniques I've used before and Vladimir's choice for syntax (using `__init__` to indicate field name, order, and default values).

-### Usage via Pip Install
+### Installation via Pip

 The easiest way to use this library is to use [Pip](http://en.wikipedia.org/wiki/Pip_(package_manager)):

     pip install value_objects

-### Usage via Copying Library Files
+### Installation via copying files

-Alternatively you can just copy the library directory into your own codebase.
+Alternatively you can just copy the library code directory into your own codebase.

 ## Other Blog Posts